spirali/orco/docs/userguide/getting-started.md

 simplicity, we will parametrize it by one parameter.
 Configurations for it will look like `{"p": <PARAMETER-OF-SIMULATION>}`.

-We define collection of simulations as follows:
+We define builder of simulations as follows:

 ```python
 from orco import Runtime, LocalExecutor